 SGI acts as administrator of the Auto Fund.
-Administrative and loss adjustment expenses incurred by SGI CANADA are allocated to the Auto Fund directly or on the basis of a cost allocation formula.
+Administrative, traffic safety programs, and loss adjustment expenses incurred by SGI CANADA are allocated to the Auto Fund directly or on the basis of a cost allocation formula.
 These are operating transactions incurred in the normal course of operations.
-Amounts incurred by SGI CANADA and charged to the Auto Fund were \$164.8 million (2020 - \$172.3 million) and accounts receivable were \$6.2 million (2020 - accounts payable were \$4.2 million).
+Amounts incurred by SGI CANADA and charged to the Auto Fund were \$207.5 million (2021 - \$164.8 million) and accounts payable were \$12.6 million (2021 - accounts receivable \$6.2 million).